 A. No, we are happy to devise menus for two course meals, family-style services, buffets, bowl food, food stalls, or canapé receptions – it is entirely up to you!
 We can advise depending on the timings of your day, but again, it is your day.

 Can you provide a hog roast or BBQ for our main meal or evening food?

 We certainly can, but some venues have equipment restrictions, so please check with us if you would like either of these options.

 Can we offer options to our guests?

-Yes – but please note we will need to know exact numbers for each choice in advance, and we will also need a detailed table plan showing where each guest is sitting and what their choices are, so there will be more work for you.
-It sounds onerous but without this planning, service with different options will be very, very slow.
+Yes – but please note we will need to know exact numbers for each choice in advance, and we will also need a detailed table plan showing where each guest is sitting and what their choices are.
+It sounds onerous but without this planning, service with different options can be clumsy.
 An alternative is to offer two options and serve each one to alternate guests, allowing guests to swap if required – this works well for a more informal feel.

 Can I supply my own wedding cake and cheeses?

 Of course and we would be happy to serve them for you.
 Please note though that we cannot take responsibility for the safety of any food not fully supplied by us.